52147/Operating-System/Operating system.md

 - and entering the name of the executable file on the command line(as in prog.exe or a.out).

-#### 2 processes be associated with the sam program, they are considered 2 seperate execution sequences.
+#### 2 processes be associated with the same program, they are considered 2 seperate execution sequences.
 - For instance, several users may be running different copies of the mail program,
 - or the same user may invokes many copies of the web browser program.
 - Each of these is a sperate process;